jennytran101/Election_Analysis/Election_Analysis/README.md

     + Arapahoe: got 24,801 votes which is 6.7%

-3. County had the largest number of votes: Denver
+3. County had the largest number of votes: Denver.

 4. The number of votes and the percentage of the total votes each candidate received.
     + Charles Casper Stockham got 85,213 votes which is 23%
     + Diana DeGette got 272,892 votes which is 73.8%
     + Raymon Anthony Doane got 11,606 votes which is 3.1%

 5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?